Radxa Cubie A5E

 Serial port

 The UART pins are located at PIN 8 and PIN 10 at 40P GPIO of the board.
+You can use this serial port to log in or debug the system with a baud rate of 115200, 8 data bits, 1 stop bit, no parity.
 Just attach some leads according to our UART Howto.

 Models and SKU